WaveBeans/wave-blog/audio-signal-processing-course/week2/readme.md

 Week 2.
 Discreate Fourier Transform
 ============

-The second week is about the base understanding of Discrete Fourier Transform.
+The second week of the course is about the base understanding of Discrete Fourier Transform.
 DFT is the first thing for a audio signal processing.
 That functionality is builtin into WaveBeans framework using [FFT](https://wavebeans.io/docs/api/operations/fft-operation.html), though it's useful to know how you may approach similar things which may not be implemented inside the framework.

 Generate a sinusoid
 -----